We live in a world where sports and competitiveness are all around us and it often starts at a young age.

 Think about your family: How much time is spent going to and from practices and games with your kid(s)?
-How much time do you spend watching or following sport and cheering on your favorite teams?
+How much time do you spend watching or following sports and cheering on your favorite teams?

 Though early sport involvement is usually about having fun and developing sport skills, it doesn’t take long for participation to become competitive (and time consuming).